rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Task 3 : Test the project locally

-1. Run the below command in **Git Bash** before deploying the microservice to Azure Spring Cloud.
+1. Run the below command in **Git Bash** before deploying the microservice to Azure Spring Apps.

      ```bash
      cd spring-cloud-microservice